Aciagrion

 Aciagrion is a genus of damselfly in the family Coenagrionidae.

 Aciagrion are small and slender damselflies with a small head.

 They are found at still waters including swamps.
 Aciagrion is widely distributed in the tropics from Africa, through Indonesia to Australia.

 They are commonly known as Slims.

+Etymology

+The genus name Aciagrion is made from two greek words: aci or ἀκίς meaning a pointed object or needle, and agrion or ἄγριος, meaning wild.
+Agrion was the name given in 1775 by Johan Fabricius for all damselflies.

 Species

 The genus Aciagrion includes the following species: